Frank Gardner (racing driver): Career

 Gardner was born in 1931, not 1930 as is often quoted.
 He changed his date of birth on documents which permitted the under-age Gardner to gain a racing licence.
 He sailed to England late in 1958 following his ownership of a Mobilgas service station in Avalon on Sydney's northern beaches, and a successful career driving Jaguar XK120s, a C-Type (XKC037) and D-Type (XKD520).
 Both latter cars were insurance write-offs and repaired by Gardner and his friends.

 Unlike most racing drivers, Gardner was born into a very poor family.
 His father moved the large family to Ulladulla on the south coast of New South Wales where he was a fisherman.
 When his father was killed after being hit by a drunk driver, Gardner went to live with his unmarried uncle Hope Bartlett – a legend in Australia and New Zealand as a racing driver and golfer.

 Bartlett put Gardner under his guidance and brought him up to be an automotive engineer.
 Gardner always preferred engineering cars to driving, and went to England to join Jaguar, but disliked the Midlands in the middle of winter.
 Subsequently, he joined Aston Martin as a racing mechanic.

-He was a member of the team which won Le Mans in 1959.
-Gardner told team boss John Wyer he needed to run a Colotti gearbox.
+Gardner was a member of the Aston team which won 1959 24 Hours of Le Mans.
+He told team boss John Wyer he needed to run a Colotti gearbox.
 Wyer was affronted by the young 'colonial', but swapped the gearbox on one of the cars – and it won – while the other broke down.

-He joined the Jim Russell Driving School where he prepared the cars, then became the 'star pupil driver' because he was unknown in England as a driver.
+Gardner joined the Jim Russell Driving School where he prepared the cars, then became the 'star pupil driver' because he was unknown in England as a driver.
 He was later the first person employed by Jack Brabham in the new MRD F1 racing team — soon to become Brabham.